jumpstarter-io/wp-jumpstarter/README.md

 5. Update options specified in `options`.
 6. Opening and parsing `/app/env.json`.
 7. Update user details if they are admin default.
+8. Call the hook `jumpstarter_sync_env` to let themes/plugins modify db state depending on the env.

 It also prints logging and error information to `stderr`.